andrew/ultimate-awesome/README.md

 - [awesome-wax](https://github.com/blocdraig/awesome-wax) - 👑 A curated list of awesome resources related to the WAX Blockchain.
 - [awesome-books-for-developer](https://github.com/BryanAdamss/awesome-books-for-developer) - 收集了一些大佬推荐的适合开发者阅读的书籍.
 - [awesome-hardware-hacking](https://github.com/cartoon-raccoon/awesome-hardware-hacking) - A humble list of hardware hacking tools and resources curated by yours truly.
+- [awesome-d3d11-learn](https://github.com/catboy-catfish/awesome-d3d11-learn) - A (work-in-progress) curated list of resources on learning how to use the Direct3D 11 graphics API.
 - [awesome-istio](https://github.com/CatchZeng/awesome-istio) - 😎  A curated list of awesome things related to istio.
 - [awesome-go-cn](https://github.com/ccq18/awesome-go-cn) - Awesome Go 中文翻译.
 - [awesome](https://github.com/cheminfo/awesome) - A collection of awesome things for ChemInfo developers.